 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to ask about any concerns you have about your future physical or emotional health.
-ASCO offers forms to help create a treatment summary to keep track of the treatment you received and develop a survivorship care plan once treatment is completed.
+ASCO offers forms to help keep track of the treatment you received and develop a survivorship care plan once treatment is completed.

 This is also a good time to talk with your doctor about who will lead your follow-up care.
 Some survivors continue to see their oncologist and/or endocrinologist, while others transition back to the care of their primary care doctor or another health care professional.
 This decision depends on several factors, including the type and stage of the tumor, side effects, health insurance rules, and your personal preferences.